microsoft/PowerApps-Samples/cds/orgsvc/C#/RetrieveValidTransitions/README.md

 # Sample: Retrieve valid status transitions

- This sample shows how to retrieve valid state transitions regardless of whether custom state transitions have been defined for the entity.
+ This sample shows how to retrieve valid state transitions regardless of whether custom state transitions have been defined for the table.

 ## How to run this sample